pedanmax/rsschool-cv/cv.md

 # Education #
 I have a pedagogical education.
 And now i finished cours of layout from Evgeniy Adrinkanich.
 Yesterday I started course in RS School.

+# English #
+I have a pre-intermediate level of english.
+I studied english in school and now i restored my lessons with teacher.
+Because I want to improve my level of english